Duplicate Media Finder User Guide

-Duplicate Media Finder™ (DMF) is a user-friendly application for Windows® that allows you to automatically find identical duplicate files, but also similar documents (images, videos, music, …).
+Duplicate Media Finder™ (DMF) is a user-friendly application for Windows® that allows you to automatically find identical duplicate files or folders, but also similar documents (images, videos, music, …).

 It can scan devices connected to your PC or network, such as disks or USB keys, smartphones (Android & iPhone) and files stored in the cloud.

 DMF has 3 operating modes:

 Searches for strictly identical files regardless of the file type (.exe, .dll, .txt, .jpg, etc.).

 Searches for similarities between media files (images/videos/audio).
 This is only possible with files that have perceptual data, such as sound or visual files.

 Allows media files to be grouped according to criteria other than file content.
 The difference with the previous method is that the possible similarities of the media files are not taken into account.
 You must use it with criteria ("Criteria" tab).

 When searching for duplicates, it is often difficult to identify which files to delete and which to keep.
 DMF has several tools for automatically selecting files.